If it’s your first time going to Paris and you will be there for only just one day, then this article isn’t for you.

 Courtesy of Chez Janou

-PARIS / Montmartre: Top 5 Places To Stay
+PARIS / St Germain: Top 5 Places to Stay